mrithika09/AboutMe-Mrithika/README.md

 Key Insights: Clean, analyze and visualize 12 months of Retail data to draw meaningful insights from it.
 Explore the project in detail: https://github.com/mrithika09/Retail-Data-Analysis

+Tools: Tableau
+Key insights: Analysing British Airways data in order to create a interactive dashboard to obtain key insights Explore the projects in detail: https://github.com/mrithika09/Tableau-Projects

 # 📚 Education & Certifications
 Bachelor’s Degree in Engineering
 National University of Singapore | 2023